Aeroview System

 2. Can I use the Aeroview System with my PC?
 MAC? iPad?
 Laptop?

-Aeroview can be used on a desktop or laptop with Windows XP/Vista/7.
-Our software cannot be use on iOS, but it s hould function on a Mac running Windows OS.
+Aeroview can be used on a desktop or laptop with Windows 10 or 11.
+Our software cannot be used on iOS, but it should function on a Mac running Windows OS.
 Tablets and smart phones are not supported.

 3. What kind of files does this system generate?